deesdav/draezlyr-wielder/README.md

 - DC and MARVEL enemies are completely update into new gifs
 - Hero is in gifs
 - Detection of slow PCs in console
-- High/Low detail is here but not completed ye
+- High/Low detail is completed

 ![alt text](res/img/allHeroesView.gif) ![alt text](res/img/allEnemiesView.gif)